Take a trip down the Yellow Brick Road in Holland, Michigan.

 The Holland Oz Project launched on June 5th with the completed installation of the floral living mosaic book, the yellow brick road, and the colorful landscaping in Centennial Park.
 Personalized engraved yellow bricks will replace the current blank bricks that are in place now; all engraved bricks should be in place by August 31.
 We invite you to take a stroll along the yellow brick road in Centennial Park and enjoy the floral mosaic.
 As the summer continues, plantings in the book and landscape will continue to grow and thrive and illustrate what L. Frank Baum envisioned when writing this tale.
 Currently all plantings are young and vulnerable so we ask that you enjoy the book and landscaping from the yellow brick road.

-The life-size bronze statues of the Oz characters are expected to be installed at the Herrick District Library by the end of August.
-Our dedication ceremony is scheduled for Saturday, September 28th, 2019.
+The life-size bronze statues of the Oz characters were install at the Herrick District Library on August 30th, 2019.